StatPal/symr/README.md

-# Synthetic_MRI_1
+# Synthetic MRI 1

+Very primitive situation in github - may contain errors.

+**This code needs Eigen - a C++ library header files**.
+The header files location must be in the PATH, or should be added in time of compilation.

+Locations:
-The file to be executed:
+* The file to be executed: ./TRY_EIGEN_CODE/scheme_new_EM_5_numerical_cholesky.cpp

-The data location:
+* The data location: ./data/ZHRTS1.nii

-The optimiser location:
+* The optimiser location: ./optim_cpp_solver/